What to Do If You Suffer a Winter-Weather Related Personal Injury in Texas

 If you’re injured as a result of an accident in which winter weather played a factor, it is very important to document as much as you can about the conditions which caused your accident.
 Ice melts, of course, and sidewalks get salted and cleared regularly, so taking pictures as soon as possible is a must.

 After your accident, write down as much information about the event as possible and gather the contact information of any potential witnesses.
 If you are unable to do this because of an injury, ask someone to assist you.
-Our McAllen personal injury attorney is here to help.
+Our personal injury attorney in McAllen is here to help.